ulcheyev/pda-green-monkey/README.md

      Then can scan the QR code in the Expo Developer Tools to run the application on your device.
    - Run on Android device/emulator
    - Run on iOS simulator

+## For collaborators

+For accessing api keys you need to provide gpg key.